Understanding Cognitive Development In Adolescence

 During adolescence, children are at a stage where they are conflicted between wanting to be on their own and wanting to be taken care of by someone more capable.
 They are trying to form their thoughts about authority and societal standards.
 If you do not understand their level of cognitive development, it is unlikely that you can provide them with positive emotional support through these difficult years.
 Instead, you may find that you miss the mark as you try to help without truly understanding.

-Guiding them through difficult problems
+Guiding them through decision making

 Adolescents are busy gaining autonomy, so when difficult problems arise, they may feel inclined to try to manage them independently.
 Certain problems may require cognitive skills they are just now developing.
 If you know how far they are in cognitive development, you can better provide the appropriate level of support as they try to navigate the difficulties of personal decision-making in adolescent life.